-Britain nears 20,000 coronavirus hospital deaths as response disappoints
+Britain nears grim milestone of 20,000 coronavirus hospital deaths

 “There has been significant demand for booking tests today.
 We apologise for any inconvenience.
 We are continuing to rapidly increase availability.
 More tests will be available tomorrow,” the health ministry said.

-health minister, Matt Hancock, described the prime minister as cheerful, ebullient and getting much better.
-“I spoke to him yesterday, he’s on very good form and is clearly recovering,” Hancock said on Friday.

-Additional reporting by William Schomberg, Alistair Smout, Kylie MacLellan and Costas Pitas; writing by Estelle Shirbon, Editing by Angus MacSwan
+Additional reporting by William Schomberg, Alistair Smout, Kylie MacLellan and Costas Pitas; writing by Estelle Shirbon, Editing by Angus MacSwan and Stephen Addison